gallettilance/gallettilance.github.io/assignments/assignment7.md

        - **Less than**: `p-value = (number of simulated stats ≤ observed stat) / S`
        - **Not equal to**: `p-value = (number of simulated stats as extreme as observed stat) / S`

+   - **Handling Small p-values**:
+      - Add code to display a fun message when the p-value is extremely small (e.g., ≤ 0.0001).
+      - This message should inform the user that they have encountered a rare event.

    - **Visualization**:
      - Plot a histogram of the simulated statistics.
      - Mark the observed statistic on the histogram.
-     - Shade the area(s) representing evidence against the null hypothesis.
      - See below for an example of a histogram with a p-value calculation.

       ![Hypothesis Testing](../assets/images/assignment7-image-1.png)

-3. **Confidence Intervals Implementation**:
+4. **Confidence Intervals Implementation**:

    - **Simulation**:
      - For each of the `S` simulations, generate a bootstrap sample (resample with replacement from your original dataset).